Is business process outsourcing (BPO) growing in 2021?

 Setting up a call center at the beginning is actually cheaper when you start with an agency because they can give you a lot more affordable fee as compared to hiring people, in-house supervisor, plus whatnot.

-In some cases, especially coming from higher economical standard countries or states, like California or New York or Massachusetts, or even Sweden, Norway, Europe or Japan or Singapore, for example, then outsourcing may actually be performed for cost-efficiency.
+In some cases, especially coming from higher economical standard countries or states, like California or New York or Massachusetts, or even Sweden, Norway, Europe or Japan, or Singapore, for example, then outsourcing may actually be performed for cost-efficiency.

-Singapore and Australia are often outsourcing in the Philippines or Indonesia or other places around the world.
+Singapore and Australia are often outsourcing to the Philippines or Indonesia or other places around the world.
 California may be outsourcing to states with lower economical standards.
 When it comes to cost efficiency, that’s not necessarily required because sometimes paying for extra expertise may mean that the outsourcing company costs more than hiring in-house.
 But that, of course, is contingent on your being capable enough to build the team in-house.

-For instance, development companies, especially if you work with consultancies and more professional agencies, you can get rates of anywhere between $70 to $400 per hour by an agency.
+For instance, development companies, especially if you work with consultancies and more professional agencies, you can get rates of anywhere between $70 to $400 per hour from an agency.
 So if we try to use an average of $200 per hour, hiring an experienced developer in California would be $60 to $70 per hour for a full-time employee working on payroll.
 It’s going to be, roughly speaking, three times cheaper.
 And in other states, it may be $35 to $45 an hour when you add employment benefits, 401(k), and a bunch of other different things.

 In that sense, it may be more expensive to outsource.
 However, there may be different options of outsourcing, which means that you can say, “OK, I need a part-time person here”, or “I need someone who can allocate 20 hours per month and they are available in a certain time zone”, or I need someone with that specific expertise that you don’t want to hire for and would rather pay for part-time than hiring someone full-time in-house.